isabelabreu0112/dissertation/README.md

 - main scripts for data cleaning, dictionary construction, and analysis

 ## Results Figures
-- "results_section_figures.R": Code to make graphs and tables found in the dissertation
+- 'results_section_figures.R': Code to make graphs and tables found in the dissertation

 ## Methods
 The analysis uses dictionary-based text analysis to measure: